Arabian-vACC/library/docs/aerodrome/al-maktoum/air.md

 Once aircraft have been observed to be taxiing and completely clear of the exit, transfer of control shall be initiated to GMC provided there will be no conflicts with other arriving traffic.

 !!! note
-      Aircraft may normally be expected to vacate on V10 in the 30 direction or V9 in the 12 direction.
+      Aircraft are normally expected to vacate on V10 in the 30 direction or V9 in the 12 direction.

 !!! note
       If required for separation and to expedite traffic, aircraft may be instructed to vacate via the appropriate rapid exit taxiway on initial contact.